alfindwi/artee-be/Readme.md

 # 📦 Task Management App – Backend

-Backend API untuk aplikasi manajemen tugas menggunakan Spring Boot dan JWT authentication.
+Backend API for a task management application using Spring Boot and JWT authentication.

 ## ✅ Requirements